zohana/open-data-app-database-/README.md

 ## Quick Start

-<b>1.get the kml file from-http://ottawa.ca/online_services/opendata/info/museums_en.html.</b>
+1.get the kml file from-http://ottawa.ca/online_services/opendata/info/museums_en.html.

-<b>2.
-Include `general.css`, `museums.js`, in your HTML file.
-Also create a table with the name and location of the museums and code the sql query in the HTML file.</b>
+2. Include `general.css`, `museums.js`, in your HTML file.
+Also create a table with the name and location of the museums and code the sql query in the HTML file.

 3. Include google maps, "http://schema.org/TouristAttraction" in your HTML file.